-The Personalised Cancer Medicine (PCM) Program at Karolinska Institutet is coordinated by KICancer since autumn 2014.
+The Personalised Cancer Medicine (PCM) Program at Karolinska Institutet is coordinated by KICancer (now Cancer Research KI) since autumn 2014.

 A major future focus of translational cancer research will be the development of "Personalised Cancer Medicine (PCM)."
 This treatment and diagnostic concept requires a multi-disciplinary and multi-institutional research effort supported by a well-functioning infrastructure where the discovery and validation of disease biomarkers play a central role.